akajai/Ajai---Machine-Deep-Learning/Machine Learning/Introduction.md

 2. Examples of the expected output.
 3. A method to measure the algorithm's performance.

-<u>Examples of ML</u>: Machines playing chess, detecting and deleting spam, language translation.
+**Examples of ML**: Machines playing chess, detecting and deleting spam, language translation.

 ### ML vs. Classical Statistics Comparison: